-- (1) This Article applies where a winding-up order has been made by the Court. - (2) If both the Company's creditors and the Company's contributories decide that a Liquidation Committee should be established, a Liquidation Committee is to be established in accordance with the Regulations. - (3) If only the Company's creditors, or only the Company's contributories, decide that a Liquidation Committee is to be established, a Liquidation Committee is to be established in accordance with the Regulations unless the Court orders otherwise. - (4) A "Liquidation Committee" is a committee having such functions as are conferred on it by or under this Law. - (5) The Liquidator must seek a decision from the Company's creditors and contributories as to whether a Liquidation Committee should be established if requested, in accordance with the Regulations, to do so by one-tenth in value of the Company's creditors.
+- (1) This Article applies where a winding-up order has been made by the Court. - (2) If both the Company's creditors and the Company's Contributories decide that a Liquidation Committee (as defined in Article 92(4)) should be established, it shall be established in accordance with the Regulations. - (3) If only the Company's creditors, or only the Company's Contributories, decide that a Liquidation Committee is to be established, it shall be established in accordance with the Regulations unless the Court orders otherwise. - (4) A "Liquidation Committee" is a committee having such functions as are conferred on it by or under this Law. - (5) The Liquidator shall seek a decision from the Company's creditors and Contributories as to whether a Liquidation Committee should be established if requested, in accordance with the Regulations, to do so by one-tenth (1/10) in value of the Company's creditors.